KevinMarquette/PSGraph/docs/Command-Inline.md

 The only thing the `inline` command does is place proper indentation into the output.
 Both of those will render this final image:

 [![Source](images/inline.png)](images/inline.png)

+The `inline` command was added so more advanced GraphViz users don't feel limited by the subset of implemented features.